Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 Monitoring by the Commission

-The Commission shall monitor the implementation of the national medium-term fiscal-structural plan, and in particular, the net expenditure path.
+1. The Commission shall monitor the implementation of the national medium-term fiscal-structural plan, and in particular, the net expenditure path as set by the Council and the reforms and investments underpinning the extension of the adjustment period.

-The Commission shall set up a control account, functioning in accordance with Annex IV, and shall keep track of cumulative upward and downward deviations of actual net expenditures from the net expenditure path.
+2. The Commission shall set up a control account to keep track of cumulative upward and downward deviations of observed net expenditure from the net expenditure path as set by the Council, which shall be reset after the endorsement by the Council of a new national medium-term fiscal-structural plan.

 Role of independent fiscal institutions